BC100Dev/AnlinxOS/README.md

-# AnlinOS
+# AnlinxOS
-**AnlinOS** is a custom Linux-based operating system from the ground up for both the mobile (Android-based mobile devices) and desktop environments, taking the idea of LFS (Linux From Scratch) into a fully customized idea.
+**AnlinxOS** is a custom Linux-based operating system from the ground up for both the mobile (Android-based mobile devices) and desktop environments, taking the idea of LFS (Linux From Scratch) into a fully customized idea.
 This operating system aims to merge the best parts from other operating systems.